How do I activate my SSL certificate?

 An SSL Certificate protects your site’s content so that any sensitive information that gets passed onto the server is encrypted.
 To put it simply, your domain gets a padlock icon that assures customers that they are on a safe, encrypted site.
 When you have an SSL Certificate, the typical HTTP (HyperText Transfer Protocol) web address is changed to HTTPS.
 The ‘S’ stands for ‘secure’.
 Having a valid SSL Certificate in place makes the process secure- only the sender and the recipient can decipher the information being passed on.

 What are the advantages of having an SSL Certificate?

 Apart from protecting sensitive information and improving your customers’ trust, it also:

 - Boosts search engine rankings – Having an SSL Certificate is one of the ranking parameters on Google.
 You have a better chance of your website showing up in search results.

 - Improves conversions – Customers feel more secure making purchases from your store when they know that their sensitive information is safe.

 Where can I get an SSL certificate?

-Selz provides all custom domain users with a free SSL Certificate so you don’t have to purchase one elsewhere.
-All you need to do is set up what’s called a DNS record to point to your store on Selz.
+We provide all custom domain users with a free SSL Certificate so you don’t have to purchase one elsewhere.
+All you need to do is set up what’s called a DNS record to point to your store.
 DNS records can be set up through the site where you registered your domain, and you can always contact them with questions about the process.
-Once you have a DNS record, you can request an SSL Certificate on your Selz dashboard.
+SSL certification is automatically processed with every custom domain setup.
 You can find more information about setting up your custom domain’s DNS records here.